 It was Epilepsy Awareness Day on March 26th – check out the work of Matthew’s Friends.
 MF posted a link to an article in the Guardian Neurology Supplement detailing the increasing use of dietary therapies in the treatment of epilepsy and other diseases.

 Robb Wolf posted a link to an article on emulsifiers Food Additives Feed the Fire, published in Nature magazine.
 I bought the article (short but extremely interesting).
 The findings suggest that ‘emulsifiers seem to induce the development of intestinal inflammation and metabolic syndrome in mice by disrupting the composition of the microbiota.’
 The experiment used lower doses than those allowed in human food.
 Here is an explanation of emulsifiers in food.

 We love Moroccan and Lebanese food, so this Paleo Moroccan Feast from The Clothes Make the Girl caught my eye.
 It looks delicious.

 I have been making sauerkraut – see photo above.
-Yes I know I am the last person to try making this!
 I used white and red cabbage, a little carrot, garlic, chilli pepper and ginger.
 It is fermenting away in the dark and we look forward to trying the results (assuming everything goes well).
-For more on all things fermentable, check out Sandor Katz’s website Wild Fermentation.
-His book The Art of Fermentation looks fantastic.
+For more on all things fermentable, check out Sandor Katz’s website Wild Fermentation and his book The Art of Fermentation looks fantastic.

-For those of you out there that tolerate dairy – check out this Feta, Nigella and Red Pepper dip from the excellent Bertie’s Food and Drink.
-Apart from butter, I don’t eat much diary but will very occasionally have some cheese.
+For those that tolerate dairy – check out this Feta, Nigella and Red Pepper dip from the excellent Bertie’s Food and Drink.
 We tried this dip and it is wonderful!